Dipa Karmakar: Commonwealth and Asian medals and WC finals (2014–2015)

-In July, at the 2014 Commonwealth Games, Karmakar won a bronze medal in the women's vault final, thanks largely to her Produnova vault, which has a difficulty value of 7.00.
+In July, at the 2014 Commonwealth Games, Karmakar won a bronze medal in the women's vault final, thanks largely to her Produnova vault, which had a difficulty value of 7.00.
 She received an average two-vault score of 14.366.
 She became the first Indian woman to win a Commonwealth Games gymnastics medal, and the second Indian overall, after Ashish Kumar.

 At the 2014 Asian Games, Karmakar finished fourth in the vault final with a score of 14.200, behind Hong Un-jong, Oksana Chusovitina, and Phan Thị Hà Thanh.

-At the Asian Championships, held in Hiroshima from 31 July – 2 August, Karmakar won the bronze in women's vault while finishing 8th on balance beam.
+At the Asian Championships, held in Hiroshima from 31 July – 2 August, Karmakar won the bronze in the women's vault while finishing 8th on the balance beam.

 In October 2015, Karmakar became the first Indian gymnast to qualify for a final stage at the World Artistic Gymnastics Championships.
 She scored 14.900 on vault in the qualification round to secure her place for the finals, where she finished 5th with a two-vault average of 14.683.

 2015 World Artistic Gymnastics Championships

 Rio Olympics and further (2016–present)

 On 10 August 2016 at the 2016 Olympic Test Event, Karmakar became the first female gymnast from India to qualify for the final vault event at the Olympics, with a score of 14.833.
 She missed out on the bronze medal, finishing fourth in the finals of the event with a score of 15.066 on 14 August 2016 at the Gymnastics Center in Rio de Janeiro, Brazil.

 Karmakar is only the fifth woman in gymnastics history to land the Produnova vault, or the handspring double front.
 The Produnova is an artistic gymnastics vault consisting of a front handspring onto the vaulting horse and two front somersaults off.
-The vault currently has a 6.4 D-score, and is the hardest vault performed in women's artistic gymnastics.
+The vault has a 6.0 D-score under the 2022-2024 code of points, and until the addition of Simone Biles's vaults, it was the hardest vault performed in women's artistic gymnastics.